Village Council

 Village Council Logo

-2021 - 2023 Village CouncilThe Village of Marvin is governed by a Council-Manager form of government and by a Mayor and a five-member Council.
+The Village of Marvin is governed by a Council-Manager form of government and by a Mayor and a six-member Council.
 A nonpartisan election for Mayor is held every two years.
 Council elections are also nonpartisan and all seats are at-large.
 Council members are elected to four-year staggered terms.
-A new seat will be up for election in November 2023, after which, Marvin will be governed by a Mayor and six-member Council.

 The mission of the Council is to represent public interest, to promote efficient, courteous responses to residents' concerns and to provide leadership and direction for the Village’s future and to ensure fiscal integrity of the Village.